 You’re not going to be the main driver, and can’t afford a car just yet

-We’ve already mentioned our Named Young Driver Insurance, which is ideal if you’re living at home with your parents.
+We’ve already mentioned our Named Young Driver Insurance, which is useful if you’re living at home with your parents.
 If you’re living away from home and only need insurance occasionally on a car you borrow – our short-term Student Car Insurance provides comprehensive cover on a car you borrow for 1 to 6 weeks.
 As a bonus, if you buy either of these policies from Marmalade, you’ll get up to 10% off our Black Box insurance policy when you get your own set of wheels.

 You’re going to be using the car regularly, and can afford to run a car

 If you own the car and you’re going to be driving it most, you need to be the main driver on the policy.
-Insurance with a black box is ideal for young drivers to develop safe driving skills.
+Insurance with a black box is handy for young drivers to develop safe driving skills.
 Putting a parent on your policy can make your premium cheaper, but they need to be added as a named driver (with you as the main driver).
 If you put a parent as the main driver of the car, when you are the main driver, this is classed as “fronting” (a form of fraud), which could invalidate the insurance – and affect your chance of getting insurance in the future (it’s is not worth the risk!).

 Whichever route you decide to go down, take some time and consider your options.
 It’s worth knowing that there are lots of different ways to get behind the wheel and you don’t have to jump into buying your own car straight away.